mahsankhaan/Kubernetes_with_openshift_nic/README.md

 ![GitHub Logo](images/s4.png)

-## Step 4: Login into your IBM account and you will able to see external account then select it
+## Step 4: Redirected to IBM account and will see external account

 ![GitHub Logo](images/s5.jpeg)